-As required by state law, New Mexico Department of Agriculture issues licenses to businesses/individuals producing hemp.
+As required by state law, New Mexico Department of Agriculture issues licenses to businesses/individuals cultivating hemp.
 The New Mexico Environment Department issues licenses to businesses/individuals for processing activities following harvest, including extraction, distillation, and manufacturing.
 A brief summary of each license and document issued by New Mexico Department of Agriculture follows:

-- Additional Growing Area form: Must be completed and included with your Continuous Hemp Production application and/or your Annual Hemp Production application if you are applying to license more than one growing area (currently available).
+- Continuous Additional Growing Area form: Must be completed and included with your Continuous Hemp Production application if you are applying to license more than one growing area.

 Understand that a valid license is proof that you have registered with the state as a hemp producer with the intent of producing hemp.
-This license is required by law enforcement if you have viable hemp plants or a grower in possession of raw hemp.
+This license is required by law enforcement if you have viable hemp plants or are a grower in possession of raw hemp.